 In a further blog post I look at the feminist predilection towards ‘tweaking’ the definition of terms such ‘domestic violence’ and ‘sexual assault’ in order to better support their claims of female victimhood and generally bolster public support: See Finessing definitions to preserve the image of female victimhood

-The references listed below alternately discuss or exemplify bias against men, as perpetrated by journalists and others working in the sphere of domestic violence, sexual violence and related fields:
+The references listed below alternately discuss or exemplify bias against men, as perpetrated by journalists and others (usually) working in the sphere of domestic violence, sexual violence and related fields: